hussainhadi673/Semantic-Segmentation/README.md

      --no_of_class 13
     ```
 Inference Results:
- Trained on Nyuv2 Infered on Nyuv2 (40 Class)
+ Trained on Nyuv2 Inferred on Nyuv2 (40 Class)
 ![img](samples/result_nyuv2-nyuv2(40).jpg)

  Trained on Nyuv2 Inferred on Nyuv2 (13 Class)